Khawas Khan Marwat

 Khawas Khan Marwat was one of the best generals of Sher Shah Suri, having played a major role in defeating the Mughal Emperor Humayun in 1539 at the Battle of Chausa.
 He belonged to the Bahram branch of the Marwat tribe.
 He was originally a poor fox hunter, but Sher Shah spotted his potential and elevated him to the position of a general.
 According to historical accounts he was born of a slave woman to a household of Lohani Marwats.

 After victory in the Battle of Sammel, Khawas Khan Marwat took possession of Jodhpur and occupied the territory of Marwar from Ajmer to Mount Abu in 1544.
-When Hamayun fled from Agra towards Multan, Sher Shah dispatched Khawas Khan and the greater part of his army to pursue him and drive him beyond the borders of India.
-The Mughal division which had quit Hamayun and was marching toward Kabul, encountered Khawas Khan and not being strong enough, fled.
-He then rejoined Sher Shah.
-Sher Shah built Rohtas Fort in Jehlum to keep down Gakhars and to block Emperor Humayun's return to India, and appointed Khawas Khan the administrative head of the fort.
+When Humayun fled from Agra towards Multan, Sher Shah dispatched Khawas Khan and the greater part of his army to pursue him and drive him beyond the borders of India.
+The Mughal division which had quit Humayun and was marching toward Kabul, encountered Khawas Khan and not being strong enough, fled.
+Khawas Khan then rejoined Sher Shah.
+Sher Shah built Rohtas Fort in Jhelum to keep down Gakhars and to block Emperor Humayun's return to India, and appointed Khawas Khan the administrative head of the fort.

-Revolt against Islam Shah and Death
+Revolt against Islam Shah Suri

 Khawas Khan along with eminent nobles like Qutb Khan Naib, Isa Khan Niazi, and Jal Khan Julwani stood against Islam Shah Suri in support of Adil Khan.
 Adil Khan revolted and, accompanied by Khawas Khan, proceeded to attack Agra, but he was defeated in a battle outside the town.
 He fled to Panna and was not heard of again.
 Khawas Khan also fled towards Sarhind.